PHP135/PHP135/README.md

 ### Hi there 👋 😁

 ## Introduce about me
-- I'm PhongHo (Aka PHP135) 😎 and im not a dev 🐧
+- This is PeterHo (Aka PHP135) 😎.
+And I'm not a Dev 🐧

 ## Programming Languages That I'm Learning
 - Python 🐍